 Here's how you can transcribe your audio »

 Given how painful transcribing audio is, people repeatedly ask us why there is still no software that can automatically take an audio and spit out its transcribed text with good accuracy.

-Now, it’s not entirely true that there is no such software - there are many, but they don’t help in transcribing real-world audio which typically involves handling multiple voices and all kinds of background noises.
+Now, it’s not entirely true that there is no such software - there are a couple, but they don’t help in transcribing real-world audio which typically involves handling multiple voices and all kinds of background noises.

 After more than 20 years of development, Nuance’s Dragon Naturally Speaking can barely turn speech into text if you have a nearly pristine audio recording and if the user speaks clearly and carefully.

 Furthermore, converting dictation is a long way from automatically transcribing conversation, which dominates most forms of recorded audio.